vectorstain/NY_YellowTaxi_Analytics/gen_2020_analysis.md

 | Airport_fee           | $1.25 for pick up only at LaGuardia and John F. Kennedy Airports                                                                                                                                                                                     |

 ## Data values
+The initial data set has 6405008 rows and 19 colums.

 | Field Name            | Type           | Range of values                 |
 | --------------------- | -------------- | ------------------------------- |